 - Classes with a grade of S (Satisfactory) or P (Pass) are counted as completed credits in the quantitative review.

-- Incomplete (I), Withdraw (W) or Administrative Withdraw (WA) class credits are counted as attempted credits for FA SAP quantitative review.
+- Incomplete (I), Fail (F), Withdraw (W) or Administrative Withdraw (WA) class credits are counted as attempted credits for FA SAP quantitative review.
 See Student Handbook Chapter 5, Section 6, subpart G: Incomplete Grades for further information.

 - Students who fail to complete/pass 60% of their attempted credits will be placed on Financial Aid Warning or Ineligibility and will be alerted by an email to their mitchellhamline email accounts.